INF1NUM/APKToolGUI/README.md

 ##### Q: How to reset?
 A: Simply delete the config.xml file from the directory of the executeable

-##### Q: Why this tool is a virus?
-A: It just a false positive, anti-virus always flag tools/softwares like this as virus.
-Don't always believe what your anti-virus are telling you.
-Try to compile the source by yourself and you will see

 ##### Q: Can you make an automatic APK injecting tool?
 A: No, I'm not interested.